PCMDI/pcmdi.github.io/projects/index.md

 ----

 # Detection and Attribution
 #### [Detection and Attribution Research][DETC]
+PCMDI has led research into the detection and attribution of the causes of climate-change.
+This work has considered a wide-range of changes to the global climate system and included analyses of atmospheric temperature, precipitable water, ocean heat content and other key aspects of the climate system

 ----

 # Climate Model Metrics
 #### [Diagnosis of Climate Model Performance][DCMP]
+The PCMDI metrics package is used to objectively compare results from climate models with observations using well-established statistical tests.
+Results are produced in the context of all model simulations contributed to CMIP5 and earlier CMIP phases

 ----

 # Observations for MIPs
 #### [obs4MIPs][OCME]
-Obs4MIPS (Observations for Model Intercomparisons Project) is an activity to make observational products more accessible for climate model intercomparisons.
+obs4MIPs (Observations for Model Intercomparisons Project) is an activity to make observational products more accessible for climate model intercomparisons.

 ----

 [AMIP]:{{site.baseurl}}/projects/amip/
 [icmc]:http://www-pcmdi.llnl.gov/projects/amip/STATUS/incoming.html